briamguerrerob/briamguerrerob.github.io/_pages/about.md

 I am a MRes in economics (APE) student in the Paris School of Economics and Sorbonne School of Economics.
 My fields of interests are Applied Econometrics, Applied Microeconomics and Development.

-I hold a MSc in Applied Mathematics & a B.S. in Economics (2019) from Santo Domingo Institute of Technology (2023).
+I hold a MSc in Applied Mathematics & a BSc in Economics (2019) from Santo Domingo Institute of Technology (2023).
 Previously I worked as an Economist in the Central Bank of the Dominican Republic, as a Research Coordinator in GPCN and as a Research and Development Specialist in EDUCA.